Railways around Preston

-Preston station is located about 100yds back from the main shopping street, Fishergate which crosses the track.
+Preston station is about 100yds back from the main shopping street, Fishergate, which crosses over the track.

-It is on the West Coast Main Line approximately halfway between London and Glasgow and on the routes to Manchester, Liverpool, Blackpool and Blackburn, Leeds.
+Located on the West Coast Main Line about halfway between London and Glasgow and on the routes to Manchester, Liverpool, Blackpool and Blackburn, Leeds.

-Platforms 1 and 2 are mainly trains between Buxton, Manchester and Blackpool or York via Blackburn and Blackpool.
-Platforms 3,4,5,6 are mainly trains on the West Coast Main Line between London, Birmingham, or Exeter and Glasgow or Edinburgh or Barrow.
+Platforms 1 and 2 are mainly trains between Manchester and Blackpool or York via Blackburn and Blackpool.
+Platforms 3,4,5,6 are mainly trains on the West Coast Main Line between London, Birmingham, or Exeter and Glasgow or Edinburgh, Windermere or Barrow.

 Between platforms 3 and 4 are the main services; cafe, papers etc. Platform 1/2 has refreshments at certain times.
 It's a fairly old station completely covered by traditional arches, but facilities are modernised.